 10 Natural Ways to Get Rid of Headaches

-Headaches are not only triggered by loud music but more commonly from stressors of everyday life.
+Headaches are not only triggered by loud music but more commonly by stressors of everyday life.
 Maybe you have a work deadline and you feel overwhelmed or perhaps the way your in-laws try to help around the home offering their advice has your head feeling as if it is being squeezed in a vice?
 Most often headache sufferers will readily reach for a painkiller to numb the throbbing and relieve the pressure.

 The frequent use of painkillers for chronic headaches can mask a potentially dangerous health issue.
 Your headache is likely a sign that your body is lacking something.
 A headache may be your body’s voice of communicating with you that you are in need of water, a specific nutrient, or that you simply need a reminder to take a deep breath.

-Headaches are caused by insufficient rest or sleep, stress, improper posture, eyestrain, hormonal imbalance, nutritional deficiencies, hypoglycemia (low blood sugar), poor diet, allergies and alcohol or drugs.
+Headaches are caused by insufficient rest or sleep, stress, improper posture, eyestrain, hormonal imbalance, nutritional deficiencies, hypoglycemia (low blood sugar), poor diet, allergies, and alcohol or drugs.
 Learn to recognize your headaches as notification that your body is not functioning optimally.
 These 10 natural ways to get rid of headaches will have you leaving the painkillers behind.

 HEADACHE_SummaryPic